 Suggested projects at the end of each chapter often differ little from comprehension questions, although they will usually be more time consuming.
 Consider one suggested project on page 175: “Compare the differences between a democracy and a republic.
 Which form of government do we have in the United States?
 Which form do you feel is better?
 Why?”
 However, some project ideas offer opportunities to differentiate learning activities to suit different learning styles.
 On page 175, another suggestion is for students to “Draw a picture or make a model of the Roman Forum or the Senate.”
 Even so, most projects require research and writing and are best suited for the analytical student who likes to read and research.
 Projects are optional, but if parents or teachers choose to use them, they should probably select only one project for a student to complete for each chapter.
 Of course, if you want to make the course more challenging, you could assign additional projects.

 The teacher's manual for Volume One offers complete lesson plans with overviews, objectives, teaching strategies, project ideas, vocabulary words and their definitions, answer keys, and assessment and evaluation suggestions.
 The new teacher’s manual is almost double the size of the previous edition.
 Two very significant improvements contribute to the expansion.
 The teacher’s manual now includes answers to the comprehension questions posed at the end of each chapter.
-It also has repeats the list of vocabulary words found in the student text, but the teacher’s manual includes definitions for those terms and the page number in the student text where the word is either used or defined.
+It also repeats the list of vocabulary words found in the student text, but the teacher’s manual includes definitions for those terms and the page number in the student text where the word is either used or defined.
 While the vocabulary words are in bold print in the text, they are not always clearly defined.
 The teacher’s manual suggests having students use a dictionary or other reference tools to look up the meaning of words that are not clearly defined.
 Having answers to the comprehension questions as well as definitions written out in the teacher’s manual should save parents and teachers lots of time when it comes to assessing student work.

 Original authors: Robert G. Clouse and Richard V. Pierard; revised and updated by Garry J. Moes

 As I already mentioned, this book is more challenging than Volume One.
 Church history, philosophy, and theology are integrated into historical coverage more than we find in most history texts from Christian publishers.
 This makes it a good choice for those who want to emphasize a biblical Christian worldview in their coursework.
 However, Streams of Civilization, Volume Two is written from the Reformed Protestant theological perspective as well as a conservative political position, and it offers strong opinions based upon the presuppositional ideas inherent to both.
-This might limit its potential audience to some extent.

 Discuss Aristotelian, inductive, and deductive reasoning.
 Describe the differences in these approaches to science.